Jul 6, 2026

 ▸ THE BOTTOM LINE

-The best co-factored skin collagen on the list — for the buyer who values completeness over grams.
+The best premium skin-matrix collagen on the list — for the buyer who values differentiated actives over grams.

 Thorne Collagen Plus is the pick when you want the skin use case done properly.
-The added vitamin C and nicotinamide aren't filler — vitamin C is the rate-limiting cofactor for your own collagen synthesis, so building it in makes the formula more coherent than bare peptides, and it means one scoop instead of two products.
-Layer on Thorne's industry-leading QC and you have the cleanest co-formulated collagen here.
-For a skin-first buyer who values a complete formula and a clinician-grade label, it's the best on the list.
-The trade-off is real and you should own it: fewer raw collagen grams than a bulk tub, at a premium price.
-So this is not the pick if your optimisation target is collagen-grams-per-dollar — for that, Vital Proteins (#1) or especially NOW (#5) win, and you can add your own vitamin C for pennies.
-And as with every peptide product, it is not an osteoarthritis treatment; if your real problem is achy, degenerating joints, buy NOW UC-II (#6) instead.
-But if you want the skin use case executed cleanly in a single clinician-grade scoop, run Thorne daily for 8-12 weeks and judge it then.
+The extras aren't filler — HydroPeach ceramides are clinically studied to raise the skin's own ceramide production, the MitoHeal polyphenols add antioxidant support, and nicotinamide riboside is an NAD+ precursor rather than a bulking agent.
+Layer on Thorne's industry-leading QC and grass-fed sourcing and you have the most differentiated skin formula here.
+For a skin-first buyer who values that and a clinician-grade label, it's the best premium pick on the list.
+Two trade-offs you should own.
+First, fewer raw collagen grams (13 g) than a bulk tub, at a premium price — so this is not the pick if your target is collagen-grams-per-dollar; for that, Vital Proteins (#1) or especially NOW (#5) win.
+Second, it contains no vitamin C, the rate-limiting cofactor for your own collagen synthesis — so pair your own C (pennies), or choose a C-inclusive pick (#3, #7, #8).
+And as with every peptide product, it is not an osteoarthritis treatment; for that, buy NOW UC-II (#6).
+But if you want a differentiated skin formula executed cleanly in a single clinician-grade scoop, run Thorne daily for 8-12 weeks and judge it then.

-Check Thorne · Hydrolyzed bovine peptides + vitamin C + nicotinamide · drink mix on Amazon
+Check Thorne · Hydrolyzed bovine peptides + ceramides + polyphenols + nicotinamide riboside · drink mix on Amazon

 ▸ ALTERNATIVES